jesamkim/aws-strands-agents-chatbot/README.md

 # 🤖 AWS Strands Agents ReAct Chatbot

 A sophisticated chatbot implementation using the **ReAct (Reasoning and Acting) pattern** with Amazon Bedrock and Knowledge Base integration.
-This project demonstrates advanced AI agent orchestration with citation support and multi-model flexibility.
+This project demonstrates advanced AI agent orchestration with citation support, conversation continuity, and intelligent retry mechanisms.

 > 🌏 **Korean Documentation**: [README-KO.md](./README-KO.md)